The Pavement Licence was introduced in July 2020 under the Business and Planning Act 2020. The legislation was amended in July 2021.

 If you wish to be considered for a Pavement Licence your street trading licence will be deemed as withdrawn and you will not be charged for the pavement licence.
 However, if you then wish to re-apply for your street trading licence after this time we cannot guarantee this will be granted in the original form.

 The application is subject to a 7-day consultation period.
 When your application has been accepted you are required to display a public notice (.docx, 42.7kB) in a prominent position clearly visible to the public for 7 days.

 Please take a photograph showing the notice in position from a distance and close up and email it to us.

 The application will also be published on the council website for 7 days.

 Prior to making a determination, we will take into consideration any representations made during the consultation period and it is possible the licence may not be granted as applied for.

 Licences will be granted for one year and will be subject to standard conditions (.pdf, 211.9kB).
-A granted licence will be granted from July 2021 and will not be valid beyond 30 September 2022.

 If the site is deemed unsuitable for a Pavement Licence, or if relevant representations are made which cannot be mitigated by imposing conditions, then the application may be refused.